Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsection{Combination of optimization and learning}

-As outlined in the previous sections, mathematical optimization and \gls{abk:rl} each offer distinct advantages and limitations for \gls{abk:amod} control.
-Optimization-based methods provide interpretability, robustness, and performance guarantees but often require solving complex problems repeatedly at every decision interval, making them computationally intensive, especially at scale or under real-time constraints.
-In contrast, \gls{abk:rl} methods enable fast online decision-making by offloading much of the computational burden to offline training.
-While \gls{abk:rl} requires fewer modeling assumptions and offers faster online inference, it lacks the same level of guarantees and can be hard to debug and interpret.
-Recognizing such complementary strengths, a growing body of research explores the integration of optimization and learning for efficient \gls{abk:amod} control.
-These hybrid approaches can be broadly grouped into three categories.
+Optimization and \gls{abk:rl} offer complementary strengths for \gls{abk:amod} control.
+Optimization-based methods provide interpretability, robustness, and performance guarantees but require repeatedly solving complex problems at each decision step, which can be computationally demanding at scale or in real time. \gls{abk:rl} shifts this burden to offline training, enabling fast online decisions with fewer modeling assumptions, but typically lacks strong guarantees and is harder to debug and interpret.
+Motivated by this complementarity, an increasing number of works integrate optimization and learning into hybrid approaches, broadly grouped into three categories.